Need a short break? These beautiful islands near Singapore have the best beaches, resorts and rustic village life.

 Travel time: Fly for one hour and 45 minutes from Singapore to Phuket

 13. Pulau Pangkil, Indonesia

 Located off the Southeastern corner of Bintan, Pulau Pangkil is only accessible via ferry.
-At Pangkil, you’ll receive the whole package: accommodation, snorkelling equipment, the bar, sound system, speedboats and a staff of over 20 to cater to assorted whims and fancies.
-Nine driftwood palaces (wooden bungalows on stilts) are available for guests.
+At Pangkil, you’ll receive the whole package.
+Accommodation, snorkelling equipment, a bar, speedboats and a staff of over 20 to cater to assorted whims and fancies.
+Several driftwood palaces (wooden bungalows on stilts) are available for guests.
 Situated close to the beach, they’re made of logs salvaged from the sea and feature large four-poster beds and adjacent bathrooms.
-While there’s plenty to keep you active outdoors (sailing, kayaking, stand-up paddling or movie screenings), we suggest refuelling by spending your days sun-lounging and napping in hammocks.
+While there’s plenty to keep you active outdoors, we suggest refuelling by spending your days sun-lounging and napping in hammocks.

 Travel time: Board a one-hour ferry ride from Singapore to Bandar Bintan Telani in Northern Bintan; take the one-and-a-half-hour land transfer to Pama Jetty; finally, get on a 15- to 30-minute ride to Pangkil

 Langkawi is an idyllic and serene archipelago sequestered 30 km away from Malaysia’s mainland coast.
 It’s a triple threat with a charm that’ll appeal to beach lovers, foodies and adventure seekers.
 All around you lie emerald waters, with paddy fields and jungly hills as the main backdrop.
 With so many choices, choosing a district for your stay can be a mind-boggling process.
 But if you’ve got the dime, splash your cash on one of the many upscale resorts on the island.

 Travel time: Fly for one hour and 25 minutes from Singapore to Langkawi